 PINEBOOK's are lightweight, affordable, and repairable.
 PINE64 has a wiki to help you become familiar with their devices and how to customize them, too.

-Lenovo does not sell their ThinkPads with GNU/Linux preinstalled, but they do provide users with resources that let them know how well GNU/Linux will run on their prospective ThinkPad.
+Lenovo has long provided users with resources that let them know how well GNU/Linux will run on their prospective ThinkPads.

 - Linux for Personal Systems